 Your coverage for natural disasters — sometimes referred to as an Act of God Clause — provides protection against wildfire-related damages.
 Make sure your policy is free of stipulations that would exclude wildfire protection.

 The amount you pay for comprehensive coverage depends on how much your vehicle is worth.
 The more expensive your vehicle, the more expensive it will be for your insurance company to replace it, thus resulting in more expensive premiums.
-Below are national average comprehensive coverage costs for a 2012 Honda Accord.
+Below are the national average comprehensive coverage costs based on our sample driver profile with a Honda Accord.

 On average, adding comprehensive and collision coverage from a liability-only policy will increase your premium 112% per year.
 Considering this expense, let's look a little deeper at when comprehensive coverage is actually necessary.